neondatabase/website/content/docs/cloud/concepts.md

 A Compute node in Neon is a stateless Postgres process due to the separation of storage and compute.
 It has two main states: Active and Idle.

 Active means that Postgres is running currently.
 If there are no active queries for 5 minutes, the activity monitor will gracefully put the corresponding compute node into the Idle state to save energy and resources.
-The activity monitor is conservative, and it treats 'idle in transaction' connections as some activities do not break an application logic that relies on long-lasting transactions.
+The activity monitor is conservative, and it treats 'idle in transaction' connections as some activities to avoid breaking an application logic that relies on long-lasting transactions.
 Yet, it closes all 'idle' connections after 5 minutes of complete inactivity.

-In the Idle state, you can still connect to your compute at any time.
+You can connect to your compute at any time if it is Idle.
 Neon will automatically activate it.
 Activation usually happens within a few seconds, so the first connection in the Idle state will have higher latency.
 Also, the Postgres page cache (shared buffers) will be cold after waking up from Idle state, and your usual queries may take longer.

 After some period in the Idle state, Neon will start occasionally activating your Compute to check data availability.
 The checks period will gradually increase up to several days if the Compute does not receive any client connections.

-You can check all Compute state transitions in the Operations List tab on the dashboard.
+You can check all Compute state transitions in the Operations List widget on the Project dashboard.

 ## Postgres Users

-Postgres users are created as a part of your Neon Project.
+Postgres users are created as a part of your Neon Project and can be managed via the Neon web UI.
+A system user `web-access` is used for the SQL Editor in Neon UI and for link authentication for psql.
+This user cannot be removed or used for authenticating in other scenarios.

+The second user is created for client access.
+The credentials for that user can be managed, this user's credentials can be used for password-based psql authentication too.

+More Postgres users can be created in Neon UI.

 ## Postgres Databases

-When a Project is created, a default database for storing data is created along with it, the name of the database is "Main".
-Neon users cannot manipulate the system's databases.
+When a Project is created, a default database for storing data is created along with it, the name of the database is "main".
+A Neon user can create more databases inside a Project in the Neon UI.
+Neon users cannot manipulate system databases, such as `postgres`, `template0`, or `template1`.

 ## Limits

-Neon give you no cost access to the PostgreSQL databases, within Free Tier limits.
+Neon gives you no cost access to the PostgreSQL databases within the Free Tier limits.

 | Limit                                                 | Value  |
 | ----------------------------------------------------- | ------ |